 Fancy teaching Law for a living?
 You can.
 Of course, that’s once you know the ins and outs of the legal system and its many laws.
 Imagine showing up to teach and you barely know what criminal justice is?
-Our A-Level Law can kickstart your journey.
+Our online A-Level Law course can kickstart your journey.
 You might opt to broaden that knowledge at university on a Law degree or directly pursue your teaching credentials, which give you the status you need to teach.

 What do lawyers and journalists have in common?
 They’re great researchers that know how to collect vital information and use it to their advantage.
 Lawyers use it to make breaks in their cases, whereas reporters use it to tell stories that sell papers.
 Using them in tandem?
 If you love law, and you’re well-versed, you might use that passion to write professional articles for respected magazines and journals.

 You can view our journalism and writing courses here.

 With your newfound law skills, you could work for a recruitment firm that specialises in legal positions.
 You’ll work with a network of legal employers, such as law firms or solicitors, and support their needs by linking them with the newest, brightest and skilled law candidates and graduates across the region.
 You’ll find satisfaction in knowing your expertise is helping employers create far more effective teams.

 Weird UK Laws.
 Outrageous myths.
 Being a lawyer or solicitor can be met with its fair share of silliness.
 But it can also be filled with challenge, satisfaction, and exciting career prospects.
 Are you considering a career in law?
 Our A-Level Law course is officially recognised and has helped hundreds of lawyers-in-training off to a flying start on their legal journeys.
 You can gain your A-Level Law qualification with Oxbridge from home, studying in your own time, and then move on to study a degree at university.
 The world is your oyster, how will you see justice done?